 Overseeing the Collection

 Much of a curator's role involves direct oversight of the museum's collection.
 This can include cataloging new acquisitions, assessing the condition of items, and working with conservators to discuss preservation needs.
-Curators regularly inspect the storage areas to ensure that all objects are properly maintained under optimal conditions.
+Curators regularly inspect the storage areas to ensure that all objects are properly maintained under optimal conditions, often using archival storage boxes and other preservation‑grade containers.

 Staff Meetings and Collaboration

 Curators frequently engage in meetings with various departments within the museum, such as education, marketing, and visitor services, to ensure cohesive operation and strategy alignment.
-These discussions might cover upcoming exhibitions, educational programming, or event planning, requiring the curator's input to accurately reflect the collection's significance.
+These discussions might cover upcoming exhibitions, educational programming, or event planning, and many curators rely on project management software to keep everyone on the same page.

 Afternoon: Exhibition Development and Public Engagement